-In 2015, the Alberta Government released its Climate Leadership Plan which identified key action areas to address climate change matters:
+In Alberta, the Climate Leadership Plan, which was originally announced in 2015, identified key action areas to address climate change matters:

-- Replacing the current Specified Gas Emitter Regulation in 2018 with output based allocation ("OBA") program for LFE facilities. - Implementing a new carbon levy on fuel combustion in 2017. - Phasing out coal-generated electricity and developing more renewable energy; - Legislating an oil sands emission limit; and - Employing a new methane emission reduction plan.
+- Replacing the Specified Gas Emitters Regulations ("SGER") with an output based allocation ("OBA") program for Large Final Emitter facilities ("LFEs"). - Implementing a new carbon levy on fuel combustion in 2017. - Phasing out coal-generated electricity and developing more renewable energy; - · Legislating an oil sands emission limit; and - Employing a new methane emission reduction plan.

 Since this announcement, the Alberta Government has continued to advance implementation of its plan, including passing the Climate Leadership Act which, among other things, implemented the carbon levy effective January 1, 2017.
 In the near term, the majority of Keyera's facilities are exempt from the Alberta carbon levy.
-In particular, heating fuels consumed by LFEs are exempt until the end of 2017 and are expected to continue to be exempt when the new OBA program commences in 2018.
+In particular, heating fuels consumed by LFEs are exempt under the SGER and new OBA program that came into effect in 2018.
 Further, natural gas produced and consumed on site for most AER-regulated oil and gas activities are exempt until 2023 as the regulators focus on methane reduction initiatives in these areas.